On the stability analysis of perfectly matched layer for the elastic wave equation in layered media: Numerical Experiments

 In Figure~\ref{fig:marmousi_snapshots}, we show the snapshots of the solution at four different times.
 We observe the scattering of elastic waves due to the heterogeneous and discontinuous nature of the medium.
 At $t=0.5$, we observe that the waves reach the top boundary and gets reflected due to the traction-free boundary condition.
 At $t=1.0$, we observe the effects of the interface as the waves reach the second layer.
 On the right-hand side of the domain, we see that the waves near the PML gets damped.
 From the snapshots at $t=1.5$ and $t=10$, we observe that the waves generated due to the three point-sources interact with each other and then subsequently reach the PML.
 We observe more clearly that the waves reaching the PML gets damped.
-In Figure~\ref{fig:norm-vs-t-marmousi}, we observe that $\|\mathbf{u}\|_{\mathbf{H}}$ decays monotonically with respect to $t$, indicating the stability of the PML.
+In Figure~\ref{fig:norm-vs-t-marmousi}, we observe that $\|\mathbf{u}\|_{\mathbf{H}}$ decays monotonically with respect to $t$. \sw{This indicates the stability of the proposed PML model even when it is not covered by our stability analysis}.